-Also at the level of objectives, a trainer can, through using the role-play method aim at:
+Also at the level of objectives, a trainer can aim at:

 Most role-plays are face-to-face, although some could also happen virtually.
 Virtual role-playing games can be single-player and multi-player.
-In the single-player version, the player is controlling several characters, while in the multi-player version, the characters are distributed among different players.
-A special case is the Massively Multiplayer Online Role-Playing Games (MMORPGs), a combination of role-playing video games and massively multiplayer online games in which a very large number of players interact with one another within a virtual world.
+In the single-player version, the player is controlling one or several characters, while in the multi-player version, the characters are distributed among different players.

 - Powerful experience for the participants

-- Complete learning experience: the method allows working not only on elements of knowledge but also on practicing concrete skills and reflecting and possibly enables changes in attitudes
+- Complete learning experience: the method allows working not only on elements of knowledge but also on practicing concrete skills and possibly enabling changes in attitudes

-- At times participants’ might have difficulties to get into different roles
+- At times participants may have difficulties to get into different roles

 - Absence of some participants could negatively affect the outcome of the role-play and on-the-spot replacement could be challenging